The reign of the commercial gym is over!

-TLDR: If you don't want to read this brilliant article, here is the lowdown.
+TLDR: If you don't have the time to read this article in full, here is the lowdown:

 Table of Contents